 Removing technology is a key factor in a ‘think week’.
 Technology is inherently distracting, which is exactly what you don’t need during a week dedicated to deep thinking.
 Take a big notebook and a couple of pens, and any reading materials you might need - but leave your emails at home.

 Go truly OOO

 No emails, no calls and no meetings.
 You need to completely remove yourself from the everyday work routine to get the most out of your think week.
 Prep your team and let them know you’ll be entirely unreachable.
 Here’s a few OOO templates if you need some inspiration.

 It might seem intimidating if you’re not used to going away alone.
 But solitude is the key for deep thought.
 In the same way as digitally detoxing helps remove distraction, so does going solo.
 Unless you’re planning this with a co-founder or teammate, then it’s time to go alone.
 If you have any reservations about going off-grid alone, we got you!

 Ready for your Think Week?
 Unplugged offer 6 night digital detoxes so that you can go off-grid in nature at one of our cabins near London or Manchester.
-You can Book your Think Week Cabin Here >
+You can Book a digital detox here >

 Fancy time away from the screen?